SUNY Downstate Health Sciences University

 Department of Cell Biology

 Medical School Teaching Program

-This block focuses on the anatomy and physiology of the central nervous system, including organizational principles, major systems and brain-behavior relationships.
+- Neuroscience: the anatomy and physiology of the central nervous system, including organizational principles, major systems and brain-behavior relationships

 In addition, our laboratories provide medical students the opportunity to perform original research in many of these topic areas during the summer.
 Research areas include cardiovascular disease, diseases of vision (Link - ../ophthalmology/research/suny-eye-institute.html), neuroscience, hearing, autoimmunity (Link - ../immunology/index.html), and cancer (Link - ../cancer_research/).